Electrified Bivouacking

 A flexible yet minimalist interior design and the extensive use of glass on the L1’s upper section enhance the open feeling of the interior.
 The L1 includes a full private wet bath or what Lightship refers to as a “relaxing spa bathroom.”
 There are accommodations for cooking outdoors via a slide-out kitchen table and induction cooktop, allowing L1 owners to bring the indoors outside should they choose to.

 With no noisy gas-powered generator needed, the peace of the outdoors can be thoroughly enjoyed.
 Pop-out siding provides shaded areas and maximizes solar panel efficiency while bringing the outdoors in.
-The thoughtful layout can accommodate up to 4-6 people with sleeping arrangements depending upon the configuration chosen.
+The thoughtful layout can accommodate up to 4-6 people, with sleeping arrangements depending on the chosen configuration.

 Scheduled production begins in late 2024.
 Lightship expects to sell the L1 electric RV trailer at a starting price of $125,000.
-According to Lightship, the L1 is positioned well to appeal to those in the market for an Airstream trailer or similar offering.
+According to Lightship, the L1 is well-positioned to appeal to those in the market for an Airstream trailer or a similar offering.

 Jayco Empowers Class B RV Segment